-If a fire starts while you are refueling, do not remove the nozzle.
+If a fire starts while you are refueling, do not remove the fill nozzle.
 Shut off the flow of fuel by shutting off the pump or by notifying the station attendant.
 Leave the area immediately.
 Accidental Refueling with Gasoline

 If the vehicle is accidentally refueled with gasoline, do not continue driving the vehicle except to get to a location where it can be stopped safely.
-Driving the vehicle will damage the fuel system.
-Have the vehicle towed to a qualified technician to have the gasoline removed from the tank and fuel system.
-Flush the fuel system with Ultra Low Sulfur Diesel fuel to ensure all gasoline is removed.
+Driving the vehicle will damage the engine.
+Tow the vehicle for service.
+Have the gasoline removed from the tank and fuel system.